 For more information on corporate philanthropy, review these additional resources:

-- Corporate Philanthropy: The Complete Guide for Businesses.
+- Corporate Philanthropy: The Secret to Maximizing Your Impact.
 Aly Sterling Philanthropy’s complete guide to corporate philanthropy offers an overview of the benefits of CSR and common types of philanthropy initiatives companies implement.

 - The Business Case for Corporate Volunteering: 6 Benefits.
 Corporate volunteering can be an effective, engaging addition to your corporate philanthropy program.
 Learn more about the benefits with this guide.